deborahleehamel/tweetish_sentiments/README.md

 ## Tweetitudes

-Tweetitudes is a rails 5.0 application that uses a twitter gem to consume data from the Twitter RESTAPI and the Mashape - Tweet Sentiment Analysis API.
+Tweetitudes is a rails 5.0 application that uses a twitter gem to consume data from the Twitter REST API and the Mashape - Tweet Sentiment Analysis API.

 See LIVE app at: http://tweetitude.herokuapp.com/